 As such you’d be mindful on the importance of water safety and getting it right.
 The effective management of water systems is vital to prevent Legionnaires' disease, a waterborne pathogen transmitted in atomised water.

 Adherence to ACoP L8 and BS8580-1 Water Quality Risk Assessments for Legionella

 ACoP L8 offers practical advice and specific guidance on the control of Legionella bacteria in water systems, it applies to all organisations.
 Key elements being ensuring a suitable and sufficient risk assessment is completed and reviewed to make sure it remains current.
-Further information is available here.

 In addition, BSi has produced ‘BS8580-1:2019 Water quality- Risk assessments for Legionella control - Code of Practice’.
 It applies to activities and premises where water is stored or used in any way that might have a reasonable foreseeable risk of exposure to Legionella.

 It is essential the consultancy gets it right and helps you to comply with all relevant regulations, guidance and standards.

 Firstly, the consultancy should be a member of the LCA (Legionella Control Association).
 The LCA publishes a code of conduct for service providers, albeit a voluntary code, membership to the LCA is seen as demonstrating a commitment to high standards of service.

 The LCA details on their website that membership is now over 300 companies.
-With such a choice, how can this responsible person further ‘filter’ the selection process for a water safety consultancy?
+With such a choice, how can this Responsible Person further ‘filter’ the selection process for a water safety consultancy?

 We already acknowledge UKAS accreditation for laboratories who complete analysis on water samples.
 The same is true with the calibration of thermometers!
 Therefore, accreditation to UKAS ISO:17020 Conformity Assessment, an accreditation for organisations who perform various types of inspections, surveys and risk assessments and for the impartiality and consistency of their inspection activities.

 Impartiality and Professionalism